 Are you interested in obtaining dual citizenship with another country?
 We are currently in this process with Italy.
 We knew we wanted to start this journey when we first visited Italy back in 2010.
 Yes indeed, we returned from this vacation and we both knew this is where we would one day want to retire or at least spend a few years.

 You need to understand that this is not an easy process.
-We applied at the Consulate on November 2, 2015, and we are still waiting for confirmation that all our paperwork has been processed and we are ready for passports.
+We applied at the Consulate on November 2, 2015, and we are still waiting for confirmation that all our paperwork has been processed and that we are ready for passports.
 What do they say about hindsight?
 It’s true.
-If we knew then what we know now, our lives would be different and not so stressed.
+If we knew then what we know now, our lives would be different and not so stressful.
 We sold our home which we really shouldn’t have done.
 We sold our furniture, cars, possessions, just about everything.
 You can read other posts on the blog about this.
 We have been traveling and staying with family since January 2016 – ready to leave the USA and begin our 1-year adventure in Italy.

-We have put together a basic checklist to help you get started if you are considering obtaining dual citizenship with Italy.
+We have put together a basic checklist to help you get started if you are considering obtaining dual citizenship in Italy.
 Our checklist is for Americans trying to go through this process.
 Even today, it still amazes me the amount of documentation we needed and, the fact that it had to be all original documents.

 All the documents we needed were in New York and Massachusetts.
 It literally took us about two+ years to get these original documents (with all the signatures, seals, and certificates), as well as, several documents we needed from Sicily.